Warehousing, Distribution, and Fulfillment

-Tompkins’ expertise can carry the warehouse from the initial planning stages through the implementation process, using proven warehousing and distribution solutions.
+Tompkins’ expertise can carry the warehouse from the initial planning stages through the implementation process, using proven warehousing, fulfillment, and distribution solutions.
 Tompkins provides on-site management of the entire implementation process to maintain quality, schedule and cost conformance.
 Tompkins’ approach to implementing solutions ensures project success.
 Implementation support is provided in the following areas:

-- Warehouse Strategic Planning—Selecting the most efficient storage designs, material handling systems and warehouse management systems to ensure peak operations performance.
+- Strategic Planning—Selecting the most efficient storage designs, material handling systems and warehouse management systems to ensure peak operations performance.

-- Distribution Center Design and Implementation—Creating, maintaining and administering budgets and schedules; assisting with obtaining proper permits; overseeing installation; developing product slotting configurations for maximum material handling and storage efficiency; conducting equipment acceptance testing and providing start-up support when operations go live.
+- Design and Implementation—Creating, maintaining and administering budgets and schedules; assisting with obtaining proper permits; overseeing installation; developing product slotting configurations for maximum material handling and storage efficiency; conducting equipment acceptance testing and providing start-up support when operations go live.

-- Site Selection—Evaluating existing structures and Greenfield sites, utilities, fix-up costs, gradability, support services, community desirability and incentive packages.
+- Site Selection—Evaluating existing structures and greenfield sites, utilities, fix-up costs, gradability, support services, community desirability and incentive packages.

 - Construction Services—Providing total project management for facility construction and renovation, including site selection, construction team selection and on-site project management.